A business model is:

 I believe that moment in 1995 is when the need for a business model (vs. a business plan) was born.

-Business plans were carefully vetted growth projections, long expository explanations for how the company would grow.
+Business plans were carefully vetted growth projections, and long expository explanations for how the company would grow.
 We needed a better concept – a way of dealing with the potentiality and the optionality.
 A way to model the interactive and constantly shifting scenarios.

 What is a business model?